 This is going to be a really short writeup on what mechanical keyboards are and then we'll get to the options available to us right now in India, mid 2020.

-You can go all the way down to the buying options and skip the other info if
+You can go all the way down to the buying options and skip the other info if needed.

 Mechanical keyboards are the much more robust version of your day to day keyboard.
 The keyboards you normally see around are membrane keyboards which are cheaper to produce and use digitial contacts to figure out what key was pressed.

 Finally, Mechanical Keyboards.
 I'm just going to go over the important components that'll get you enough knowledge to get started.

 We've got 4 components